Itisben/Parallel-CoreMaint/README.md

-# ParCoreMaint

-This is the paralle vesion of order-based core maintenance.
+This is the C++ code for the draft paper "Parallel Order-Based Core Maintenance in Dynamic Graphs".
+The experiments test two method, our parallel order based method

 ## concurrent Order Maintenance
 * we must use the two level tag to inplement the O(1) time for insertion, removing, and order checking.